-- ★ Slide presentation: - A brief description of what problem you tried to solve in your project and why this problem is important. - A high-level overview of your solution (e.g., "We created a prototype for a mobile-phone application that enable users to do X, Y, and Z.") - ★ Live demo of your digital prototype - A walkthrough of one or two key features of your interface. - o Ideally, this will be based on your scenario(s).

-- o Ideally, you will give a live demo of your digital prototype.
+- ★ Slide presentation: - A brief description of what problem you tried to solve in your project and why this problem is important. - A high-level overview of your solution (e.g., "We created a prototype for a mobile-phone application that enable users to do X, Y, and Z.") - ★ Live demo of your digital prototype - o A walkthrough of one or two key features of your interface. - o Ideally, you will give a live demo of your digital prototype.
 But, as a backup (e.g., in case of technical difficulties), you can do this with screenshots or a slideshow. - A design rationale for an important design decision you had to make during the project.
 This is to show us a little bit about the thinking that went into the project.